dadi/docs/docs/cdn.md

 ## Pre-signed URLs
-> Allow access to private S3 objects
+> Allow access to

-A pre-signed URL allows you to give one-off access to users who may not have direct access to the file.
-Pre-signing generates a valid URL signed with your credentials that any user can access.
+A pre-signed URL allows you to give one-off access to private S3 objects, useful for when users may not have direct access to the file.
+Pre-signing generates a valid URL signed with your S3 credentials that any user can access.

 ### Generating a pre-signed URL